diogo-fernan/malsub/README.md

 * Documentation;
 * Refine error handling and data display of API responses, namely the summarization of multiple requests;
 * Extend supported API functions;
-* Implement a recursive option for input files;
 * Implement additional API services as modules;
 * Add an option to provide a description of each service available and its API functions;
 * Develop an interactive command-line interface;